milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes.md

 title = "Weekly Notes"

 +++
+Welcome to this new edition of my newsletter.
+I hope you all had a great week.
+I certainly had one.

 ## Tools & Frameworks for Mapping Data

-After a discussion on twitter and a question I saw in a facebook group about what Tools are out there to create maps I thought I create a list of all the tools I could find.
+After a discussion on twitter and a question I saw in a facebook group about what Tools are out there to create maps, I thought I create a list of all the tools and Frameworks I could find.

 I created a new airtable and integrated it here.
 I also included the Tool/Framework is free to use or only paid.

-If you find a tool or framework that I missed please let me know I will add it to the list.
+If you find a tool or framework that I missed, please let me know, and I will add it to the list.

 # (Geospatial) Data Visualization